jnharton/mud-server/README.md

 \data\spells   spell data, totally unused
 \data\theme    IMPORTANT! sets mud name as well as day/month/year for time, month names etc
 ```

 This code is very much in an unfinished state, there may be radical shifts in the inner workings
 in the future.
 Try not to make too many assumptions about stability and backup the database if you
-play with this as future code may destroy them or use a alternate approach for data storage.
+play with this as future code may corrupt the data and/or utilize an alternate approach for data storage.

 This code may require at least Java 7 (1.7)

 ## Usage

 ```
 Usage: java -jar MUDServer.jar